-You’ll also have the rewarding experience of knowing that the projects you work on can transform the lives of millions of citizens across the UK.
+You’ll have the satisfaction of knowing that the projects you will be working on are influencing the way people live their everyday lives across the UK.

-Follow a day in the life of Lizelle on the project delivery scheme in this 2 and a half minute video.
+Follow a day in the life of Lizelle, a Project Delivery Fast Track Apprentice in this 2 and a half minute video.

 What you’ll do

-You’ll be working with experienced project management professionals from day one and have the opportunity to learn from their experience.
-You’ll work across a range of roles gathering some core skills which may include project reporting, project risk or project finance.
+As a Project Delivery Fast Track Apprentice, you’ll be working with experienced project management professionals from day one, learning from their experience.
+You will build skills in project reporting, project risk and project finance.

 Your role could include: